IceDragon200/kuddle/README.md

 # Kuddle

-Kuddle is a [KDL](https://github.com/kdl-org/kdl) Encoder and Decoder library for Elixir.
+Kuddle is a [KDL v1 and v2](https://github.com/kdl-org/kdl) Encoder and Decoder library for Elixir.

-It is currently up to date with KDL v2 Draft 4.

 ## Installation (V2)